belvieir4/list-generator/README.md

 This a personal project that originated from my collector hobby.

-As a person that loves collectables and action figures, I used had some images or lists from the items I had on my wishlist, but it was a little troublesome to deal with all those files, especially when I had to share with friends.
+As a person that loves collectables and action figures, I used to have images or written lists from the items I had on my wishlist, but it was a little troublesome to deal with all those files, especially when I had to share with friends.
 So i've built this image list generator where the user can add all images from the items they want, with or without a name for that item, and generate a single image listing everything.

 **This is an example of image generated with it:**